Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/linux_sql/README.md

 ## Improvements

-- Feature of handling hardware updates can be added.
+- A feature for handling hardware updates can be added.
 Perhaps update the hardware specification once a day.
-- Robustness of the system can be improved.
+- The robustness of the system can be improved.
-- Create a GUI for easier use and straightforward view.
+- Create a GUI for easier use and a straightforward view.